 What are the solutions?

 Easy Desktop Yoga is a series of exercises based on yoga and designed specifically for working people.
-Simple and easy modified yoga exercises help you to calm, invigorate and relax.
+Simple and easy modified yoga exercises help you to calm, invigorate, and relax.
 Desktop Yoga is the perfect solution for those who want a simple, relaxing workout which they can perform while sitting at their desks.
 It is excellent for reducing stress during a long workday.
-This programme targets the muscles that are mostly affected while sitting for a long period of time.
+This program targets the muscles that are mostly affected while sitting for a long period of time.
 It is divided by body part, so you can choose how long you want to work out.

 Recommended Yoga Exercises

 Here are some desktop yoga-based exercises which can be done in the office during the course of the day to help prevent CTS and RSI.
 Hold the positions for a few breaths and let the stretch increase, but do not force it.
 The most important part of each exercise is to become aware of your body and breathe.

 Full body stretch-Tad Asana (Tree Pose): Exhale and inhaling take both the arms up above the head from the sides and join the palms at the top.
 Lift the heels and stand on the toes and pull the whole body upward.
 Continue smooth breathing.
 Pull the hands upward as much as possible.